nikvb/vicidial-integration/README.md

 4. **Generate Dialplan Using Website**

-   **IMPORTANT: Even for command-line installation, use the web-based dialplan generator!**
+   Even for command-line installation, **use the web-based dialplan generator**!

    - Go to https://dids.amdy.io → **Settings → VICIdial Integration**
    - Copy your carrier's dialplan from **VICIdial Admin → Carriers**
-   - Paste into the dialplan generator
+   - Paste into dialplan generator
    - Click **Generate Modified Dialplan**
-   - Copy the generated dialplan back to VICIdial Admin
+   - Copy generated dialplan back to VICIdial Admin
-   - Click **Submit** in VICIdial Admin
+   - Click **Submit**

    **DO NOT manually edit dialplan files** - the generator ensures correct integration.